University physics and maths, structured from first principles to exam practice.

 - Exam papers

-Start from a course sequence so each topic has context before you practise it.
+Start with a course sequence so each idea has prerequisites, notation, and context before problem solving begins.

-Move into course-linked questions to test whether the method is usable without notes.
+Move into topic-linked questions to test whether the method works without notes and reveal where fluency is still weak.

-Use full papers once the underlying topics are familiar enough to test timing and judgement.
+Use full papers once the topic foundations are familiar enough to practise timing, judgement, and mixed-topic recall.

 Math I